OpenBB-finance/OpenBB/CONTRIBUTING.md

 3. Each function needs to have a docstring explaining what it does, its parameters and what it returns.

     - Why?
 You can use the function without reading its source code.
 This improves the developing experience and SDK usage.
-The SDK factory also can’t handle functions with out docstrings.
+The SDK factory also can’t handle functions without docstrings.

     <br>